ninewise/dissertation/umgap/components/taxa2agg.md

 are found in mammals, some are found in primates, and some are found in humans.
 A consensus of primates would not contradict any of these peptides.
-After all, a peptide found in mammals could be found in a primate and humans are a subcategorie of primates.
+After all, a peptide found in mammals could be found in a primate and humans are a subcategory of primates.
 However, the modified lowest common ancestor here would be human, since this is more specific and does not exclude peptides found in mammals or primates.
 The algorithm to find the modified lowest common ancestor of a list of taxa